cjmatta/mapraces/README.md

 #### Why?

-When MapR ACEs get long and complicated adding a simple user or group statement requires running `hadoop mfs -getace FILE`, copying the current expression and adding the item, this script will do that for you.
+When MapR ACEs get long and complicated with many "OR" statements adding a single user or group statement requires running `hadoop mfs -getace FILE`, copying the current expression and adding the item, this script will do that for you.

+This is **NOT** a replacement for the default `hadoop mfs -setace` command, it's simply a method to simplify adding users to an OR statement.
+Currently it does not support the full logical expressions.
+This tool is simply meant to streamline situations that otherwise would be a hassle.

 #### Usage: